FrankWorldview/blockchain/React.md

 ---

-## ⚠️ Important Concept: React Rendering is NOT Immediate
+## Important Concept: React Rendering is NOT Immediate

-Calling setState does NOT immediately update the UI.
+Calling `setState` does **not** immediately update the UI.

-React follows this process:
+Instead, React follows this process:

 ```text
 schedule → render → commit → paint → effect